-Now that I’ve got your attention; no, this article isn’t a guide on how to craft the perfect Tinder profile.
-I assure you, however, that you’ll have no trouble scoring a date with your knowledge of: The United Network for Organ Sharing (UNO
+Now that I’ve got your attention, no, this article isn’t a guide on how to craft the perfect Tinder profile.
+I assure you, however, that you’ll have no trouble scoring a date with your knowledge of The United Network for Organ Sharing (UNOS).

 We stood in the shadows, a staggered line of nurses, students and surgeons in matching blue scrubs and masks.
 It was the middle of the night.
 Our tired bodies sagged against the walls, our bloodshot eyes dancing between the clock above and the gasping life below.
 A young man was dying in the operating room.
 He lay on the cutting table with his arms splayed wide, like a martyred saint stretched upon the cross.